claudiaxpreda/answer-candidates-extraction-QA/README.md

 - We use a ELO Ranking system with K=32 and INIT_SCORE=1500.
 - We compute the score for individual matches and an overall score.
 - Our model (DeBERTa-classification top 10) lost to the Ground Truth pairs, but won againts the fine-tuned Llama.

+## Selection Strategies
+We define as an example three strategies that assure a better coverage of selecting candidates within the reference text:
+- Top K Filtered: Randomly selecting a candidate and the top K - 1 different answers from the reference.
+To compute the similarity we use BLEURT.
+- K-Means++ : K-Means++ initialization of centroids while using as a criterion a score that represents the average between the semantic distance and the text distance.
+For the semantic distance, we copute BLEURT score and select.
+For the distance, we compute the characters distance between two candidates, divided by the text length.
+- Top K Sentences: selecting the highest classified answer from each of the Top K Sentences.
+The top K sentences are computed using Transformes Sentences class for sentences similarity; then we apply PageRank.